scg-unibe-ch/ese2016-team7/documentation/srs.md

 The relevant search criteria should be the price, the time and the location of the add.
 The others are not that relevant and either don't need to fit or only need to be 'somewhat close' to the search criteria (_To be done_).
 Further he has a table of his active alerts, sorted by type, city, radius, max price and an option to delete the alert.
-The user has a clear overview of the filter (_To be done_) He can easily search by just clicking a button beside the alert (_To be done_)
+The user has a clear overview of the filter (_To be done_) He can easily search by just clicking a button beside the alert (_done_)

  User Profile